 A heavier denim has more durability than a lighter denim.
 So if you’re after a pair of jeans that will last a few seasons, it pays to go for something a little thicker.
 Also a heavier denim will generally offer better support than lighter, thinner denim which can be a little less forgiving.
 However if a stiff denim isn’t for you, look for a pair that is made up of around two per cent lycra and 98 per cent cotton—it’s got enough give to be really comfortable but is able to hold you in where you want it to.

 I love light denim jeans but I also like black denim and white denim.
 I find that having all three shades in my wardrobe covers all the bases and allows me to have options for plenty of different outfit combinations.
 Also, know that some washes will show wear and tear a lot sooner than others.
 For example dark denim will show obvious “whiskering” a lot sooner than lighter denim so keep that in mind when choosing the colour of your next pair.

 Don’t be a denim snob

-I’m not too stuck on brands—I’ve bought jeans from ASOS and loved them as much as a designer pair from Ksubi and Nobody as the most important thing is how it fits.
+I’m not too stuck on brands—I’ve bought jeans from ASOS and loved them as much as a designer pair, but the most important thing is how it fits.
 I’m picky when it comes to the colour or the cut but apart from that I’ll happily wear any denim label.
 Even if you’ve got your go-to brand, it’s a good idea to try on a few different brands each season in case you find another one that works better for your body.
 There’s SO much new denim each season that you need to keep on top of what’s out there in case there’s a new range that would perfectly suit you.